Updating your arsenal to keep up with the bad guys

 A credit freeze is the best way to protect your credit score and to prevent someone else from opening an account in your name.
 Only you can place a credit freeze or remove it.
 Before an event occurs, you can put a freeze on your account at the three major credit bureaus, TransUnion, Equifax, and Experian.
 If your account is frozen, only the companies that you already do business with can look at your report.
 It will block any new accounts, so you will have to temporarily remove the freeze to apply for new credit.

 The credit freeze is free for identity theft victims and also for senior citizens in some states.
-The cost for non-victims varies by state, ranging from $3 to $20.
-The same fee applies for removal.
+The cost for non-victims varies by state and the same fee applies for removal.

 The only downside is that a freeze may interfere with applying for anything that pulls a credit report, such as an application for a credit card, mortgage, insurance, apartment rental, or a job.